SerenityOS/serenity/Base/usr/share/man/man3/posix_spawnattr_init.md

 -   `POSIX_SPAWN_SETSCHEDPARAM`: If set, `posix_spawn()` will set the scheduler parameter of the child process to the process group ID configured with `posix_spawnattr_setschedparam()`, as if `sched_setparam(0, schedparam)` was called in the child process.

--   `POSIX_SPAWN_SETSCHEDULER`: This is not yet implemented in SerenityOS.
+-   `POSIX_SPAWN_SETSCHEDULER`: This is not yet implemented in SilkOS.

 -   `POSIX_SPAWN_SETSIGDEF`: If set, `posix_spawn()` will reset the signal handlers of the child process configured with `posix_spawnattr_setsigdefault()` to each signal's default handler.